 For starters, the app now has improved labels for Apple VoiceOver screen-reading functionality.
 This helps users with visual impairments get more information about each conversation to decide its relevance.
 And Recent Activity sorting will let them find new conversations faster and skip extraneous navigation.

 We’ve also turned the Workspace Switcher feature into a modal, making it more intuitive for VoiceOver users to toggle between different Slack workspaces.
 And we’ve increased our Dynamic Type support, giving users control over the size of elements like the Workspace Switcher and the sidebar for better readability.

 A better experience for all kinds of work

-The new Slack iPad app makes work simpler, more pleasant and more productive for employees with all types of roles and responsibilities:
+The new Slack iPad app makes work easier, more pleasant and more productive for employees with all types of roles and responsibilities:

 🛍 Retail workers will find it much easier to verify product details with colleagues, check inventory and answer customer questions, thanks to the iPad app’s improved interface and accessibility.

 ‘Slack has made the T-Mobile frontline iPad user experience smoother than butter.
 It’s now simpler to find exactly what we need to quickly assist a customer while having even more options available to us.’

 That’s certainly been the case for employees at telecom giant T-Mobile.
 The company’s thousands of retail employees regularly use iPads to assist customers, run workflows and exchange information with coworkers.

 ‘Slack has made sales and support tasks easier with their new, tabulated layout and a more configurable sidebar that looks as great as a brand new iPad’, says Carson Cook, engineer for systems reliability at T-Mobile.
 ‘I also appreciate that Slack is offering improved digital accessibility features so that working with customers is easier for everyone.’